 COMMUNICATION, BEHAVIOUR & ART

-Slow Breathe to combat Stress and Anxiety
+Slow Breathing to Combat Stress and Anxiety

 Benefits of Slow Breathing

-Boosts oxygen levels, mood and positive emotion.
+Increases oxygen levels, elevates mood, and promotes positive emotions.

-Lowers heart rate, blood pressure, depressive symptoms, pain and muscle tension.
+Lowers heart rate, blood pressure, depressive symptoms, pain, and muscle tension.

 Slow Breathing Exercise